Guidance, Soft skills & personality

 35 Conflict resolution strategies – How to get out when a conflict escalates

 We always like to have good conflict resolution strategies at the ready, because a solution to a conflict sometimes seems unattainable.
 Conflicts often escalate and destructive communication patterns leave scorched earth in their wake.
-We show you how to get out of a drama dynamic and even better: how best not to get involved in the first place.
+We’ll show you how to get out of a drama dynamic and even better: how to avoid getting into it in the first place.
 As a basis for this, we described in our last article how escalation occurs: the dynamics of the drama triangle.

 Conflict resolution strategies: